If you are serious about doing original research in psychology, consider the Psychology Honours

-- Participate in a research apprenticeship program
+- Conduct original research in a research apprenticeship program

-- Under the guidance of your research supervisor, you will develop and execute a research project.
+Under the guidance of your research supervisor, you will develop and execute a research project.
 A thesis is a written report of this research project.
 It is an opportunity for an original piece of work, and so it is a chance to leave your mark on the field.
 Indeed, some honours theses are published in scholarly journals.

 - Improve your readiness for life after university

 If you aim to continue on as a researcher, either in an academic or industry setting, your research experience, as well as topics and exercises in the seminar, will help you get off to a running start in graduate school.
 An honours degree (or equivalent; see the research certificate program as well) is a prerequisite to many psychology graduate studies programs.
 An honours degree also prepares you for other professional schools, and career paths that may involve a research focus.
 In the program, you will learn specific skills and acquire knowledge that will help ease the transition from undergraduate to graduate study or the work force.
 Part of this includes getting involved in departmental activities, and learning how to bring a project to fruition.